freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-47a.md

 If you select the `Indoor` radio button and submit the form, the form data for the button is based on its `name` and `value` attributes.
 Since your radio buttons do not have a `value` attribute, the form data will include `indoor-outdoor=on`, which is not useful when you have multiple buttons.

 Add a `value` attribute to both radio buttons.
-The `value` attribute for each button should be set to the same value as its `id` attribute.
+For convenience, set the button's `value` attribute to the same value as its `id` attribute.

 </section>